-NCMC cooperates on a one-to-one basis with other institutions to ease the transition for its students.
-Selected transfer guides, listed by institution, are available on the NCMC website (www.ncmissouri.edu) under the Current Students tab.
+NCMC cooperates on a one-to-one basis with other institutions to ease the transition for students.
+Selected transfer guides, listed by institution, are available on the NCMC website (www.ncmissouri.edu).

-Personal counseling: NCMC works with a local agency and will refer students if necessary.
-Students experiencing a situational problem, immediate crisis or have a longstanding mental health concern are encouraged to contact the Dean of Student Services or a staff member for assistance and referral.
+Personal counseling: NCMC works with a local agency to provide counseling services to students.
+Students experiencing a situational problem, immediate crisis or have a longstanding mental health concern are encouraged to contact the Dean of

+Student Services or a staff member for assistance and referral.